torvigoes/BookBooks/README.md

 ## 🤝 Contributing

 Contributions are welcome\!
-If you'd like to help improve Bookboxd:
+If you'd like to help improve BookBooks:

 ```bash
 git checkout -b feature/your-feature